menu

 Setting & Lifestyle

-Nicollet is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Nicollet does not have a public transit system used by locals to get to and from work.

 Demographics

-In terms of college education, Nicollet is nearly on par with the US average for all cities of 21.84%: 20.63% of adults 25 and older in Nicollet have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Nicollet rank slightly lower than the national average.
+14.76% of adults 25 and older in Nicollet have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Nicollet in 2018 was $29,758, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $119,032 for a family of four.
+The per capita income in Nicollet in 2018 was $34,318, which is middle income relative to Minnesota and the nation.
+This equates to an annual income of $137,272 for a family of four.
 However, Nicollet contains both very wealthy and poor people as well.

-Nicollet is a somewhat ethnically-diverse city.
 The people who call Nicollet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nicollet residents report their race to be White, followed by Black or African-American.
-Nicollet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.01% of the city’s residents.
-Important ancestries of people in Nicollet include German, Norwegian, Irish, Scandinavian, and French.
+Important ancestries of people in Nicollet include German, Norwegian, Irish, Danish, and Scandinavian.

 The most common language spoken in Nicollet is English.
 Other important languages spoken here include Spanish and Polish.